CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 ---

-Q — concept
+## Generic DDI structures (Concept)

-Can reference a concept ideally through an explicit PID
+QuestionItems ccan reference a concept ideally through an explicit persistent identifier, this can be any PID in a vocabulary or concept scheme.

-Q — scheme
+---

+## Generic DDI structures (Schemes)

-QuestionItems are by default in a QS
+QuestionItems are by default in a QuestionScheme.
+You cannot have have QuestionItems 'free floating'.

 You can create multiple schemes by a theme, or other categorisation to suit your purposes.

-Since a QI has a PID moving it between schemes does not affect it, so you can have a generic scheme and move it later.
+Since a QuestionItem has a URN moving it between schemes does not affect it, so you can have a generic scheme and move it later.
 This might be useful if you want to allow only certain users to manage a specific type of question.

+## Generic DDI structures (
 Q — QG
 QGs are useful for adhoc grouping.
 Groups can reference a concept.
 This is a more flexible way of managing question-concept relationships than assigning a concept reference to the QI